lgmorand/workshop-aca/_entries/02-03 createapp.md

 ### Create your first app

 Let's create and deploy your first hello-world application with the command `az containerapp create` which is documented [here](https://docs.microsoft.com/fr-fr/cli/azure/container).
-You can use a ready-to-use container image such as `mcr.microsoft.com/azuredocs/containerapps-helloworld:latest`.
+We will use a ready-to-use container image, the `mcr.microsoft.com/azuredocs/containerapps-helloworld:latest`.

 > Use `az containerapp --help` to discover the different available parameters